drakkan/sftpgo/README.md

 - SSH user [certificate authentication](https://cvsweb.openbsd.org/src/usr.bin/ssh/PROTOCOL.certkeys?rev=1.8).
 - Keyboard interactive authentication.
 You can easily setup a customizable multi-factor authentication.
 - Partial authentication.
 You can configure multi-step authentication requiring, for example, the user password after successful public key authentication.
 - Per user authentication methods.
-You can, for example, deny one or more authentication methods to one or more users.
+You can configure the allowed authentication methods for each user.
 - Custom authentication via external programs/HTTP API is supported.
 - Dynamic user modification before login via external programs/HTTP API is supported.
 - Quota support: accounts can have individual quota expressed as max total size and/or max number of files.